vod6atwit/habitable-Exoplanets/readme.md

 ### Installation and setup

-1. You need an IDE (VS Code, Pycharm, WebStorm, ...) that is compatible with HTML, CSS and Js to be able to run this code
+1. You need an IDE (VS Code, ...) that is compatible with JavaScript, nodeJs to be able to run this code
 2. Clone this repository and import it into your IDE

 ### Run